stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-05-howling-wolf.md

 ![Camilla Wolf Seat]({{ site.pics_url }}20240709_204306.jpg)

-And somewhere I saw this blurry multi-color flower.
+Then, somewhere I saw this blurry multi-color flower.

 ![Two Color Flower]({{ site.pics_url }}20240709_213108.jpg)

-Camilla surprised us by wanting to go on the *scariest* water slide: the **Tornado!**
+Camilla surprised us by wanting to go on the *scariest* water slide: the **Tornado!**.

-She was tall enough for the ride, but, wanting to go on the -**Tornado** was a big change from last year when she stuck to the kiddie slides.
+She was tall enough for the ride, but, wanting to go on the **Tornado** was a big change from last year when she stuck to the kiddie slides.

-Although we didn't get many pictures of the slides, I did get this. picture of the outside of the **Tornado** as seen from our hotel room which shows the shape of a feature that gives the slide its name.
-It is mostly pretty dark in the **Tornado*".
+Although we didn't get many pictures of the slides, I did get this picture of the outside of the **Tornado** as seen from our hotel room.
+It shows the shape of a feature that gives the slide its name.
+The slide is mostly pretty dark in the tubes of the **Tornado**.

 The **Tornado** seats up to four people on a tube.
-Linda skipped the slide on our first voyage.
-That way we'd be sure to have one survivor to return to Oviedo to tell the tale of our daring adventure to our pets if things went didn't go as planned.
-Later, we went a second time with Linda as well.
+Linda skipped the slide on our first voyage so that we'd be sure to have one survivor to return to Oviedo to tell the tale of our daring adventure to our pets if things didn't go as planned.
+Linda joined us on a second ride down the **Tornado**, after we demonstrated it was safe and you didn't get too wet.

 ![Tornado]({{ site.pics_url }}20240709_213019.jpg)